-Burnaby Mayor blames immigration for his mass displacement development plans: By Ivan Drury
+Burnaby Mayor blames immigration for his mass displacement development plans

 The scene at Burnaby City Hall was a predictable one.
 More than two-dozen people rallied in the lobby outside council chambers with banners and signs reading “stop demovictions,” “homes not condos,” and “stop displacement.”
 They waited while council heard speakers on other rezoning applications and rolled their eyes while homeowners anticipating increased ambulance sirens (from one a week!) due to a proposed expanded senior’s complex.
 These homeowners’ concerns were met with earnest and supportive questions from council.